 Consumer Confidence in Turkey averaged 89.91 points from 2004 until 2021, reaching an all time high of 106.10 points in January of 2004 and a record low of 73.90 points in November of 2008.
 This page provides the latest reported value for - Turkey Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Turkey Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Consumer Confidence in Turkey is expected to be 52.70 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Turkey to stand at 59.50 in 12 months time.
-In the long-term, the Turkey Consumer Confidence is projected to trend around 82.50 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Turkey is expected to be 79.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Turkey Consumer Confidence is projected to trend around 89.00 points in 2022 and 95.00 points in 2023, according to our econometric models.